 DISRESPECTFUL TO THE ENTIRE NURSING PROFESSION

 Requesting Nurses renounce their license and qualifications because they are awaiting full license, and then asking them to function to the least amount of education is insulting and disrespectful to the entire nursing profession.

 Writing a policy asking them to delete credentials and qualifications from client facing communication disintegrates their partnership with other professionals and alienates them from the skills they are fully educated and qualified to perform.
 It is also dishonest.

 NURSES VOTED MOST HONEST AND ETHICALLY SOUND PROFESSION

-This behavior is dishonest and potentially unethical to X Organization’s customers and patients.
+Not disclosing to customers that a Registered Nurse is functioning only as a health coach is behavior that is dishonest and potentially unethical to X Organization’s customers and patients.
 The Gallup poll has voted Nurses the ‘most honest and ethically sound’ profession for 17 consecutive years.
-X Organization’s assumption that Nurses accept working in environments with references to their licensing, education and qualifications removed from communications is dishonest and unethical and is against the grain of every Nurse’s value.
+X Organization’s assumption that Nurses accept working in environments while removing references to their licensing, education and qualifications from communications is dishonest and unethical and is against the grain of every Nurse’s value.

 Asking Nurses to remove their well-earned title forces them to lie and places them in conflict with their vow to protect their patients from harm.

 In addition, X Organizations customer is under the impression that licensed Registered Nurses will be providing health coaching.
 Sending Nurses not yet licensed and asking them to perform to the least of their skills is deceitful to the contracted customer, and should be discussed with the customer, so they are aware.
 At minimum, the situation should be shared with the customer, so they can make an informed decision to wait until the Nurse is licensed, or not.